awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_IdentityBased.md

 **Note**
 The condition context keys and values in an IAM policy apply only to those AWS Directory Service actions where an identifier for a resource capable of being tagged is a required parameter\.

-[Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *AWS Identity and Access Management User Guide* has additional information on using tags\.
+[Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide* has additional information on using tags\.
 The [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) section of that guide has detailed syntax, descriptions, and examples of the elements, variables, and evaluation logic of JSON policies in IAM\.

-The following tag policy example allows all `ds` calls as long as it contains the tag key/pair "`fooKey`" or "`fooValue`"\.
+The following tag policy example allows all `ds` calls as long as it contains the tag key\-value pair "`fooKey`":"`fooValue`"\.

 ```
 {